 Decisions about the College and its future are taken by the Governing Body, whose members are individually and severally responsible for the 'direction and management of the affairs of the College'.
 The Governing Body (GB) consists of the Principal and Fellows, and is the ultimate authority within the College.
-A list of members is given below, and is also available on https://www.some.ox.ac.uk/people/fellows-andacademics/? sft people cat public taxonomy=governing-body.
+A list of members is given below, and is also available here.
 The JCR President and Treasurer, and the MCR President, attend for the un-reserved business of GB meetings.
-Governing Body also has a number of sub-committees, which are described in the by-laws, most of which have student representatives.
+Governing Body also has a number of sub-committees, which are described in the bylaws, most of which have student representatives.